coldsilk/docker-qbittorrentvpn/README.md

 * IP tables killswitch to prevent IP leaking when VPN connection fails
 * Configurable UID and GID for config files and /downloads for qBittorrent
 * Created with [Unraid](https://unraid.net/) in mind
-* BitTorrent port 8999 exposed by default
+* BitTorrent port 8999 exposed internally by default
 * Optional Python3 install.
 Python3 is required for the torrent search feature.

 ## Run container from Docker registry